usepat/SW-soniccontrol/docs/sonic_control/scripting.md

 ### New

 The new parser defines a clear syntax with a lexer for parsing.
 It creates an Abstract Syntax Tree that then can be iterated by an Interpreter.
+This was implemented by Ilja and resides in some old branch.
+Sadly, it was until now not merged into the new code.
+Probably it also never will, because if the user really wants to create more complex scripts, then he can also just use python with the soniccontrol package.
+So there is not really such a big need for this feature.

 @}